shenwei356/seqkit/doc/docs/usage.md

 split sequences into files by name ID, subsequence of given region, part size or number of parts.

+Attentions:
+  1. For the two-pass mode (-2/--two-pass), The flag -U/--update-faidx is recommended to ensure the .fai file matches the FASTA file.

 If you just want to split by parts or sizes, please use "seqkit split2", which also applies for paired- and single-end FASTQ.